Dark Matter from Evaporating Primordial Black Holes in the Early Universe: Introduction

 \section{Introduction}

+The Standard Model (SM) of particle physics has been incredibly successful in describing the behavior of elementary particles and their interactions, except for those involving gravity.
+However, there are still some issues with the SM, including its inability to explain the particulate nature of Dark Matter (DM).
+Dark Matter is a type of matter that does not interact with light or any other form of electromagnetic radiation, which makes it invisible to telescopes and other forms of traditional observation \cite{Planck:2018vyg, WMAP:2012nax, XENON:2018voc, Dark Matter, Mohan:2022kvb}.
+Despite this, the presence of DM is evident in the universe, as it accounts for more than one fourth of the energy budget.

+There have been proposals for several mechanisms for the production of DM, including the WIMP (Weakly Interacting Massive Particle) and FIMP (Feebly Interacting Massive Particle) scenarios, which require DM candidates to have a coupling with the SM sector.
+However, it is also possible for DM particles to be produced from the evaporation of Primordial Black Holes (PBHs) via Hawking radiation, which would make them completely isolated from the SM sector.
+This means that they would be immune to various direct detection and collider constraints that apply to other forms of DM \cite{XENON:2018voc,LUX:2016ggv,PandaX-II:2017hlx, Boveia:2018yeb}.

-Primordial black holes (PBH) are black holes which formed in the early universe due to accumulation of over-dense regions as a result of quantum fluctuations or strong nonhomogeneity of very early Universe, reflecting various aspects of physics beyond the Standard model of fundamental interactions (see e.g. \cite{PBHrev} for review and references).
-There are various scenarios for the formation of PBHs and some of them are: collapse from inhomogeneities \cite{Kokubu}, collapse of cosmic strings \cite{Jenkins}, bubble collisions \cite{Jung}, from tiny bump in the inflaton potential \cite{Mishra} and collapse of domain walls \cite{Liu}.
+As is well know since a long time now, black holes are objects that are formed due to gravitational collapse of stars.
+There are different kinds of black hole solutions in Einstein gravity and some of them are Schwarzschild, Kerr and Reissner-Nortsdom.
+For a brief review, see \cite{BH1, BH2}.
+Primordial black holes (PBH) are black holes which formed in the early universe due to accumulation of over-dense regions as a result of quantum fluctuations or strong nonhomogeneity of very early Universe, reflecting various aspects of physics beyond the Standard Model of fundamental interactions (see e.g. \cite{PBHrev} for review and references).
+There are various scenarios for the formation of PBHs and some of them are: collapse from inhomogeneities \cite{Kokubu}, collapse of cosmic strings \cite{Jenkins}, bubble collisions \cite{Jung}, from tiny bump in the inflaton potential \cite{Mishra} and collapse of domain walls \cite{Liu}. \\ PBHs can be produced in the early universe from quantum fluctuations and later on dominate the energy density of the universe, only to eventually evaporate away completely by radiating DM particles along with other SM states before the advent of Big Bang Nucleosynthesis (BBN).